Medals, microphones & socks - six memorable Murray moments

 Remember the tears afterwards (his, not mine) in the on-court, post-match interview: "I'm going to try this, but it's not going to be easy…."?
 They became tears of joy as he paraded around SW19's best manicured lawn with his shiny new gold medal.

 The Olympics play a key part in Murray's tennis evolution.
 It was after a first-round failure in Beijing in 2008 that he vowed to become more professional about every aspect of his game.
-Look where he is now.
+Look where it took him.

 Olympic Gold, 2016